edchelstephens/react-flux/NOTES.md

     - A top level react component
     - Controls the data flows for it's child components by setting props on it's child components
     - Controller views interact with Flux stores

+# Two types of React components:

+    Smart or Container Components
+        - for components with logics that pass on props and controls to children components Dumb or Presentation Components
+        - for pure markup